Update (January 16, 2025): ‘New Tesla Model Y (Early 2025)’ updated.

 On February 28, 2024, Elon Musk stoked excitement with a series of tweets about the next-gen Roadster.
 He revealed, “Tonight, we radically increased the design goals for the new Tesla Roadster.”
 Referring to the project’s unprecedented nature he added, “There will never be another car like this, if you could even call it a car.”

-Musk also mentioned a collaboration between Tesla and SpaceX, with the production design finalized and an unveiling planned for the end of the year.
+Musk also mentioned a collaboration between Tesla and SpaceX.
 He teased, “I think it has a shot at being the most mind-blowing product demo of all time,” noting that the Roadster’s sub-one-second 0-60 mph acceleration is merely the “least interesting part” of this electric sports car.

 During Tesla’s Q3 2024 earnings conference call on October 23, 2024, Musk said the company is close to freezing the design of the next-gen Roadster.
 Additionally, he suggested the redesigned model will have the ability to briefly lift itself off the ground and hover, reiterating his previous hints of SpaceX-derived technologies for the car.
 It’s possible that the Roadster may arrive with well over 1,020 hp and 1,050 lb.-ft.
 It’s also expected to have a top speed north of 250 mph, and a dedicated platform with all-wheel drive.

-The next-gen Tesla Roadster is expected to enter production and go on sale in 2025.
+The next-gen Tesla Roadster is expected to enter production and go on sale in late 2025.

 Tesla Robotaxi (2026)